-You have a 31-points lead over Coulthard.
+You have a 31-point lead over Coulthard.
 Does it mean that the championship is over?

 Coulthard believes that he is now out of the championship fight:

-"We have seen last year how quickly things can turn around.
-David Stop&Go Penalty?
+"Last year we saw how quickly things can turn around.
+The Stop&Go penalty for David?
 After a bad period, there is always a good one.
-I hope that the roles will not be reversed since that I am going through a good phase".
+I hope that the roles will not be reversed since I am going through a good phase".

 What was the decisive phase of the race?

 "The first phase of pit stops.
 The fact that Ralf had a problem in his first stop also helped.
-I then went longer in order to create a good gap because doing my second pit stop.
-I think our strategy worked better honestly, it wasn't because Ralf had a problem, I guess, at least, from what I have seen.
+I then went longer in order to create a good gap because I was about to do my second pit stop.
+I think our strategy worked better honestly, it wasn't because Ralf had a problem, I guess, at least from what I have seen.
 They stayed out longer which in my view means more fuel, longer pit stop and we were a bit shorter.
-My second set of tyres was very good and I was flying I did have a little bit of problem on my third set, I wasn't as fast any more as I was with my second.
+My second set of tyres was very good and I was flying.
+I did have a bit of problems on my third set, I wasn't as fast as I was with my second.
 We will find out what's going on there.
 Anyway, it's the perfect result".

-At what point did you realize that you could win the race?
+At what point did you realise that you could win the race?